 Why Not Simply Re-brand?

 Part of my reason for starting a new blog rather than simply re-branding is to basically “reset” the way I blog.
-I burned out on blogging the way I did it before – the lengthy posts that took many hours to write, overthinking what I was going to say, and responding in detail to every single commenter.
+I burned out on blogging the way I did it before – the lengthy posts that took many hours to write, overthinking what I was going to say, and responding in great detail to every single comment.
 It wasn’t fun for me anymore and I found myself tempering my writing based upon what I thought readers might say in response.
 I censored myself too much and that dampened my voice and my impact.
 I don’t want to do that anymore, but I still want to blog, so I’m starting anew with a fresh new focus and an altered approach.

 While this blog will still focus a lot on my experiences, it won’t be as centered on my personal information as “Recovering Shopaholic” was.
 Of course, I will share what I’m thinking and doing, and sometimes specifics will be highlighted, but I really do want it to be more of an exploration of life and common life issues than akin to an online journal.
 I hope I will be able to strike an appropriate balance with my writing on this blog, as that is a big part of my goal.